ortkb/Ortort-RF-Assets/script_driftEffectsController/README.md

 ### HOW IT WORKS ###

 The driftController GameObject checks so see if there's collision underneath its position within a set distance ([Ground Detect Range] distance).
 If there is, then the vehicle is considered on the ground.
 If not, a drift cannot start and any existing drift is stopped.
-* Note that the check only determines whether the driftController is close to the ground, *not* the vehicle rigidbody or the individual wheels.
+-Note that the check only determines whether the driftController is close to the ground, *not* the vehicle rigidbody or the individual wheels.
 If you want each wheel to have an independent ground distance check, you'd probably want a driftController on each wheel.
 If either the lateral velocity or forward velocity while braking goes over the configured values (Min Lateral / Handbrake Skid Velocity) while the vehicle is considered on the ground, then a drift is triggered.
 Each particle system under the targets 'trailTarget' and 'otherEffectsTarget' are set to Play() for the duration of the drift + Drift Linger Duration.
 The audio fades in and out during this.
-* Note that only particle systems are set to play.
+-Note that only particle systems are set to play.
 This is because as far as I'm aware, Trail Renderers are not exposed in Ravenscript (so the best I could do with trails is toggle setActive - which gets rid of existing skid marks).

 Credits: